MJousse/R_Workshop_Intro_to_R/Exercises/README.md

-## Add here instructions, data, scripts and results of exercises
+## Add here instructions/pipeline

+Inside this directory add data, scripts and results of exercises